Welcome Visa Applicants!

-As of September 13, 2012, the U.S. Embassy in Sofia is working with a new appointment system and document pick-up service, with an expanded call center for scheduling appointments and making general inquiries.
+The U.S. Embassy in Sofia is working with an appointment system and document pick-up service, with an expanded call center for scheduling appointments and making general inquiries.
 This system is being implemented worldwide and includes all services in one fee.
-Applicants pay the appropriate MRV fee, depending on visa classification, and receive the following services:
+Applicants pay the appropriate MRV fee, depending on visa classification and receive the following services:

-• MRV fee collection at any branch of Fibank or online payment through TrustPay service.
+• MRV fee collection at any branch of Fibank.

 • Scheduling of visa appointments (through call center numbers or online appointment website)

 • Providing information on general visa inquiries

 • Document delivery for submission of pending documents after an interview for 221(g) applicants

 Applicants do not pay for passport delivery and are able to schedule an appointment either online or through the call center.
 Applicants can either visit the website - http://www.ustraveldocs.com/bg or contact the call center by phone to get information or start their application for a U.S. visa.